AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-migrate-to-premium-storage.md

 ### Self-migration instructions
 To migrate your data warehouse yourself, use the backup and restore features.
 The restore portion of the migration is expected to take around one hour per terabyte of storage per data warehouse.
 If you want to keep the same name after migration is complete, follow the [steps to rename during migration][steps to rename during migration].

 1. [Pause][Pause] your data warehouse.
-This takes an automatic backup.
 2. [Restore][Restore] from your most recent snapshot.
 3. Delete your existing data warehouse on standard storage. **If you fail to do this step, you will be charged for both data warehouses.**

 > [!NOTE]
+>
+> When restoring your data warehouse, verify that the most recent restore point available occurs after your data warehouse was paused.
+>
 > The following settings do not carry over as part of the migration:
 >
 > * Auditing at the database level needs to be re-enabled.